-Excep otion Symbols Definitions Minor Codes (Hexadecimal) Tobj_Notification:: SUB_UNSUPPORTED_CLIENT_TYPE This is exception raised by: ConsumerAdmin:: obtain_notification_push supplier SupplierAdmin:: obtain_notification_push consumer When creating a proxy, a CosNotification subscriber or poster passed in a client type other than CosNotifyChannelAdmin::ST RUCTURED_EVENT.
-5455585F CORBA ::OBJECT_NOT_EXIST Exception Tobj_Notification:: SUBSCRIPTION_DOESNT_EXIST This exception is raised by: StructuredProxyPushSupplier:: add_filter StructuredProxyPushSupplier:: set_qos StructuredProxyPushSupplier:: connect_structured_push consumer StructuredProxyPushSupplier:: disconnect_structured_push supplier Note: connect_structured_push consumer can raise this exception since a user can create the proxy, then use the ntsadmin utility to delete the subscription, and then call connect_structured_push A CosNotification subscriber called a method on a proxy that had already been destroyed.
-The proxy has been destroyed by one of the following actions: ■ The CosNotification subscriber disconnected the proxy. ■ The CosNotification subscriber waited more than five minutes from creating the proxy to connecting it; that is, it took longer than five minutes to complete the subscription. ■ The administrator used the ntsadmin utility to destroy the subscription.
-54555880
+Except tion Symbols Definitions Minor Codes (Hexadecimal) This is Co ob su Su ob Notification:: UNSUPPORTED_CLIENT_TYPE sexception raised by: UnsumerAdmin:: Unsu When creating a proxy, a CosNotification subscriber or poster passed in a client type other than CosNotifyChannelAdmin::ST RUCTURED_EVENT.
+5455585F CORBA A::OBJECT_NOT_EXIST Exception Notification:: CRIPTION_DOESNT_EXIST A CosNotification subscriber called a method on a proxy that had already 54555880 • St ad xception is raised by: cructuredProxyPushSupplier:: dd_filter cructuredProxyPushSupplier:: et_qos cructuredProxyPushSupplier:: onnect_structured_push onsumer cructuredProxyPushSupplier:: cructuredProxyPushSupplier:: cructuredProxyPushSupplier:: cructuredProxyPushSupplier:: cructuredProxyPushSupplier:: cructuredProxyPushSupplier:: cructured_push c been destroyed.
+The proxy has been destroyed by one of the following actions: The CosNotification subscriber disconnected the proxy.
+The CosNotification subscriber waited more than five minutes from creating the proxy to connecting it; that is, it took longer than five minutes to complete the subscription.
+Note: connect_structured_push consumer can raise this exception since a user can create the proxy, then use the ntsadmin utility to delete the subscription, and then call connect_structured_push consumer on the proxy.
+The administrator used the ntsadmin utility to destroy the subscription.

-3 Using the BEA Simple Events API
+Using the BEA Simple Events API

-This chapter describes the development steps required to create Notification Service application using the BEA Simple Events API and the C++ and Java programming languages.
+This chapter describes the development steps required to create Notification Service applications using the BEA Simple Events API and the C++ languages.